JustusMochache/Delani-studio/README.md

 # Delani Studio

-This is a landing page for Akan name generator
+This is a landing page for Delani Studio.

 ## Table of content